-Robeco's Engagement Policy Robeco actively uses its ownership rights to engage with companies on behalf of our clients in a constructive manner.
+Robeco's Engagement Policy

+Robeco actively uses its ownership rights to engage with companies on behalf of our clients in a constructive manner.
 We believe improvements in sustainable corporate behavior can result in an improved risk return profile of our investments.
 Robeco engages with companies worldwide, in both our equity and credit portfolios.
 Robeco carries out three different types of corporate engagement with the companies in which we invest; value engagement, Sustainable Development Engagement and enhanced engagement.
 In all three types of engagement, Robeco aims to improve a company's behavior on environmental, social and/or corporate governance (ESG) related issues with the aim of improving the long-term performance of the company and ultimately the quality of investments for our clients.

 Robeco adopts a holistic approach to integrating sustainability.
 We view sustainability as a long-term driver of change in markets, countries and companies which impacts future performance.
 Based on this belief, sustainability is considered as one of the value drivers in our investment process, like the way we look at other drivers such as company financials or market momentum.

-More information is available at: https://www.robeco.com/en-int/ sustainable-investing/influence.
-The UN Global Compact One of the principal codes of conduct in Robeco's engagement process is the United Nations Global Compact.
+More information is available at our website.

+The UN Global Compact

+One of the principal codes of conduct in Robeco's engagement process is the United Nations Global Compact.
 The UN Global Compact supports companies and other social players worldwide in stimulating corporate social responsibility.
 The Global Compact became effective in 2000 and is the most endorsed code of conduct in this field.
 The Global Compact requires companies to embrace, support and adopt several core values within their own sphere of influence in the field of human rights, labor standards, the environment and anti-corruption measures.
 Ten universal principles have been identified to deal with the challenges of globalization.
-Human rights - Companies should support and respect the protection of human rights as established at an international level - 2.
-They should ensure that they are not complicit in human-rights abuses.